Arc676/WikiSort/README.md

 Refer to `examples/random.c` for an example of how this might be used.

+## Visualizer

+The repository also includes a visualizer for the sorting algorithms.
+The visualizer uses [ImGui](https://github.com/ocornut/imgui) for its interface.
+A Makefile to compile the visualizer is included in the folder; the ImGui submodule must also be cloned before compilation.

 ## Licensing

 Project available under GPLv3.
 See `LICENSE` for full license text.
+ImGui is available under the MIT license.

 Text obtained from Wikipedia (algorithm time complexities) available under [Creative Commons Attribution-ShareAlike 3.0](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License) license.